RaphaeldeGail/prolegomenous-setup/docs/README.md

 ## The *root* structure

+A *root* structure is a dual object cast both on Terraform Cloud and Google Cloud.
+It can host several independent workspaces.

 ### Function of the *root* structure

-A root structure inside a Google Cloud Organization allows you to build complete independant workspaces for your project, each controlled by a terraform workspace counterpart.
+A root structure sets a dual relationships beetwen a Terraform Cloud organization and a Google Cloud organization.
+Every workspace in Terraform Cloud generates a *workspace* in Google Cloud.
+A *workspace* is an independent structure to host a specific project infrastructure where a team can build its project autonomously.

 ![Function of the Root Strucure](img/root-functional.svg "Function of the Root Structure")

 The *root* project allows a specific project from terraform Cloud to authenticate to the Google Cloud Organization in order to use a *Builder* account to set up *workspaces* inside the **Workspaces** folder.
-A *workspace* is a complete unit of resources for a team to build its project autonomously.

 ### Organisation of the *root* structure